 Here’s a full guide to football in Porto.
 We will run through the different teams, their stadiums, and the ways that you can experience their matches and their history.

 Football clubs in Porto

 The city of Porto has two major clubs: FC Porto and Boavista.
 These two clubs are also fierce rivals.
 While FC Porto is the only top team from Porto, Boavista was once a very good team, and going to Boavista matches can be a lot easier and more affordable.

-The metropolitan area includes two other clubs that are currently playing in the top Portuguese flight: Paços de Ferreira and Rio Ave.
+The metropolitan area includes two other clubs that are playing or have played in the top Portuguese flight within the last two seasons: Paços de Ferreira and Rio Ave.
 These are sub-top teams, usually finishing right below the big four in Portugal.
 Just a few seasons ago, Paços de Ferreira played European football.

 We obviously recommend watching an FC Porto match if you get the opportunity.
 FC Porto is the main team in the city.
 But the others are not too shabby either, and if you want a football experience in Portugal, you can consider watching Boavista, Paços de Ferreira or Rio Ave as well.
 If a team like Benfica is visiting Boavista, that is not a bad match to attend!

 Below we will try to supply you with useful information if you want to experience any of the Porto football clubs live.

 FC Porto is the main club of the city.
 It has the most fans, and it is the most successful club in Porto.

 In fact, FC Porto is one of the most successful clubs in Europe.
 ‘The Dragons’ won the UEFA Cup in 2003 and the UEFA Champions League in 2004.
 FC Porto has countless Portuguese titles, and it impressed on the big stage again in the 20/21 Champions League when the club knocked out Juventus and reached the quarterfinals.

 You have two options if you want to experience FC Porto: